-- Throughout much of the contiguous United States the risk of anaplasmosis in dogs is remaining the same compared to the previous seven years.
+- Throughout much of the contiguous United States the risk of exposure to the bacteria that cause anaplasmosis in dogs is remaining the same compared to the previous eight years.

-Anaplasmosis is a disease caused by the bacteria Anaplasma phagocytophilum that infect white blood cells or Anaplasma platys that infect platelets (cells that aid in clotting).
+In dogs, anaplasmosis is a disease caused by Anaplasma phagocytophilum that infects white blood cells or Anaplasma platys that infects platelets (cells that aid in clotting).
 Both bacteria are transmitted through the bite of ticks.
 The black-legged tick transmits A. phagocytophilum, while the brown dog tick is believed to transmit A. platys.
-Similar to ehrlichosis, dogs may not show any signs of infection.
+Similar to ehrlichiosis, dogs may not show any signs of infection.
 If they do, common signs include fever, lethargy, poor appetite, and muscle and joint pain.
 Chronic infection has not been observed.

 Although infection is not transmitted directly from an infected dog to humans or other pets in the household, an infected dog does mean that ticks carrying the bacteria are present in the area that could bite and infect other pets and humans.
 This may be particularly important should your pet be diagnosed after some recent travel where you and your pet were recreating outdoors together.

 Most cases of anaplasmosis are seen in the Northeastern and upper Midwestern states because A. phagocytophilum is carried by the same tick that transmits the bacteria that cause Lyme disease.
 As a result, it is possible to have both of these diseases at the same time.
 Recent research suggests that the range of black-legged ticks is expanding, bringing anaplasmosis and Lyme disease into new areas of the US.
 For both these reasons, use of year-round tick preventatives is strongly recommended, even in dogs vaccinated against Lyme disease (because ticks can carry many other pathogens not covered by the Lyme vaccine).